-Sequoia, the internal content management system used at Internet Brands, is a complex application with many modules and customizable settings.
+The internal content management system used at Internet Brands, Sequoia, is a complex application with many modules and customizable settings.
 The content for the company’s hundreds of websites is mainly published through this CMS.
 Although it is the main application within which content managers, editors, and writers work daily, it was difficult for them to use and caused many issues.
+After years of employee requests to update the CMS, the Sequoia team was given the green light to update it.

 Due to unnecessary modules and features cluttering the application and unintuitive and complex overall design, articles were left unpublished, employees struggled to get their work done so often that many teams chose to work in external content management systems, and many new employees were only trained in singular modules to avoid a lengthy and complicated Sequoia training processes.